Rudranarayan-Saho0/Personal-Portfolio/JSONBIN_SETUP.md

 This guide will help you set up JSONbin.io to store messages from your contact form.
 JSONbin.io is a free service that allows you to store JSON data in the cloud without setting up a server.

+## Current Implementation

+The current implementation uses local storage as the primary storage method.
+JSONbin.io is optional and can be enabled when you have valid API credentials.

 ## Step 1: Create a JSONbin.io Account

 1. Go to [JSONbin.io](https://jsonbin.io/) and sign up for a free account